oSoc18/Octotrails/README.md

 - Default db is named `mean`
 - Default port is `27017`
 - Configuration can be updated in `.env`
-# Node
+# Docker
-- Dependencies can be imported with `npm install`
+- To start a dockerized version of your application, use `docker-compose up --build`